This weekend my work took an overnight trip to Nami Island (남이섬, or Nami-sum), an island in the Han River about 1.5 hours northeast of Seoul.

+The drive from Seoul to Nami-sum was beautful.
+Our van’s GPS took us on the scenic route (or: we got lost) though a bunch of small towns and villages.
 The country road mostly stuck to the banks of the Han River, so we had gorgeous views of the river to the south and forest every other direction.
 The fences alongside the highway were tastefully overgrown with flowering plants.

 Most towns and villages had riverside parks and bike trails.
 A fair amount of land was dedicated to rice paddies that were protected by scarecrows.